nayana487/storyteller/README.md

 3. Admin

 # Possible Future Upgrades
+Forms
 - Style Forms
+- Styling devise forms, and add to them the extra columns
+- Include edit and new comment forms in the post and story show pages

+Functionality
 - Only members in a community can add stories to this community
-- Include edit and new comment forms in the post and story show pages
 - Adding admin functionality
+- Clear the unused and unauthorized routes

+New Features
+- Flexbox
 - Add favorites
 - Add tags
 - View your and other users profiles
 - Follow other users
-- Styling devise forms, and add to them the extra columns
-- Clear the unused and unauthorized routes
+- Test Driven Development
+- Make it a Tor-friendly app